Hobbies & CraftsRare U.S. Coins

-What Are Full Steps Nickels & How Much Are They Worth?
-(Everything You Need To Know About Full Steps Details On Jefferson Nickels!)
+What Are Full Steps Nickels & How Much Are These Rare Jefferson Nickels Worth?

 You’ve probably heard about Full Steps nickels — but maybe you’re unsure about what they are and exactly what features to look for on a Full Steps nickel.